voody2506/UniLeo/README.md

 ## Spawn Prefabs

 Not all GameObjects needs to be created at the beginning of the gameplay.
-If you need to Spawn Prefab, just create entity with `InstantiateComponent` in any System
+If you need to Spawn Prefab, just create entity with `InstantiateComponent` in any System or use built in EntitySpawner class

     EntitySpawner.Instatiate(gameObject, position, rotation, _world);